 Controlling dust during construction is useful in minimizing nuisance conditions.
 It is recommended that a standard set of feasible dust control measures be implemented for all construction activities.
-Emissions of other contaminants (NOx, CO_2 , SOx, and diesel related PM10) that would occur in the exhaust from heavy equipment are also included.
+Emissions of other contaminants (NOx, CO2, SOx, and diesel related PM10) that would occur in the exhaust from heavy equipment are also included.
 The proponent is committed to implementing measures that shall reduce air quality impacts associated with construction.
 All personnel working on the project will be trained prior to starting construction on methods for minimizing air quality impacts during construction.
-This means that construction.
-Specific training will be trained regarding the minimizing dust and exhaust gas emissions from heavy construction vehicles.
+This means that construction workers will be trained regarding the minimization of emissions during construction.
+Specific training will be focused on minimizing dust and exhaust gas emissions from heavy construction vehicles.
 Construction vehicles drivers will be under strict instructions to minimize unnecessary trips, refill petrol fuel tanks in the afternoon, and minimize idling of engines.